Alicia Malone: Television host

 One night, in 2010, after channel-surfing on cable television, Malone wrote down a particular goal in mind to become a host for Turner Classic Movies (TCM).
 In 2014, she co-hosted the podcast series Profiles with Malone and Mantz, alongside Scott Mantz for Popcorn Talk Network.
 There, Keven Undergaro, co-founder of Popcorn Talk, held a private seminar with Malone, where she mentioned her dream goal.
 Undergaro knew Darcy Hettrich, who worked as the head of talent for TCM.
 Nervous at the prospect, Malone spent a year sharpening her skills before submitting a showreel of herself discussing classic films.
 At the time, Turner Classic Movies was partnering with The Criterion Collection on FilmStruck, a film streaming service.
 In 2016, she was hired to host video introductions for FilmStruck.
 She also hosted The FilmStruck Podcast interviewing filmmakers whose films were featured on the service.
 In November 2018, FilmStruck was shut down by WarnerMedia, under the ownership of AT&T, to streamline business operations.

 In 2018, Malone was hired as a full-time host for Turner Classic Movies, making her first official appearance on 4 March.
 She has stated that before filming her segments, she researches and writes her own introductions.
 Malone further added: "There are fact checkers and producers that review things but they're pretty good at not suppressing what we say."
-As of 2025, she hosts the afternoon lineup on Sundays and the primetime lineup on Tuesdays.
-In 2019, Malone was made the current host of the TCM Imports programming block on late Sunday nights.
+In 2019, she was made the current host of the TCM Imports programming block on late Sunday nights.
+As of 2026, Malone hosts the afternoon lineup on Sundays and the primetime lineup on Tuesdays.

 In the fall of 2020, Malone and her colleague Jacqueline Stewart co-hosted an original limited interview series titled Women Make Film, inspired by Mark Cousins' documentary of the same title.
 Malone told Entertainment Weekly this was the first time she felt free to professionally discuss women in film to the degree she wanted: "Usually in my previous jobs I've been told, 'Shh, don't talk so much about women.
 You've got to broaden things out; otherwise, the men won't listen.'
 I love that at TCM I've been given free rein, and Jacqueline as well, to speak about any subject we like with these special guests."
 During the summer of 2022, Malone hosted an original limited series Follow the Thread, interviewing fashion and costume designers about men and women's cinematic fashion trends from the 19th to the mid-late 20th century.